-6.10.
-Higher energy costs and increased retail energy prices mean that fuel poverty will remain a priority and as 2010 approaches there will be an increased focus on the Government's target that no vulnerable households should be in fuel poverty.
+6.11.
+Rising energy costs and increased retail energy prices mean that fuel poverty will remain a high priority.
 We will continue to do what we can to facilitate efforts by the Government and industry to target help more effectively.